mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 #### Step 1: Add Microsoft iManage Cloud connector application ####
 A new application registered and authorized for your iManage Cloud environment isn't enabled by default.
 Apps may be enabled in iManage Control Center by a user assigned to a Global Management role that has the App Management privilege.
-You need to add the **Microsoft - iManage Cloud Graph Connector** in iManage Control center for your environment with below recommended values:[Learn more](https://docs.imanage.com/cloud/cc-help/en-US/Adding_an_application.html)
+You need to add the **Microsoft - iManage Cloud Graph Connector** in iManage Control center for your environment with below recommended values.
+[Learn more](https://docs.imanage.com/cloud/cc-help/en-US/Adding_an_application.html)

 Area  |  Field | Recommended Value
 --- | --- | ---